 About everything.
 About him not contributing enough in the house.
 About him not contributing the right way in the house.
 About a laundry he did wrong.
 About that trash bag that sat in the kitchen for days.
 About using the wrong towel to dry the kids after the bath.
-About not making rice with that chicken curry that the kids won’t like.
+About not making rice with HIS homemade chicken curry that the kids won’t like.
 And so on.

 I could rationally appreciate all his contribution, but I could’t help but seeing all the faults.
 All the time.

 It affected everything in our relationship—our caring for each other, our complicity, our friendship, our communication, our showing affection, our already flailing sex life.
 The more we tried to fix it, to talk it out, the more we grew apart.
 We didn’t speak the same language anymore.
-Every argument ended in one or both of us agreeing to disagree, walking away or going to bed angry: we always patched it up in the morning, another apology and we were all good to go.
+Every argument ended in one or both of us agreeing to disagree, walking away, or going to bed angry: we patched it up in the morning, another apology and we were all good to go.

 Except I wasn’t.
 I was just suppressing more, swallowing more sadness.